SebastienPoncelet/django-setup-practise/Recipe.md

 - If it looks correct then run this command to apply all missing migrations, all changes, in the DB:
 $ python3 manage.py migrate
 This command is to be used when models are modified without losing data

+# Setup the Django admin system
+- Create a super user:
+$ python3 manage.py createsuperuser
+- Access to Django's admin panel by entering the following URL in the browser:
+<domain>/admin/
+- Register model objects to tell the admin it has an admin interface.
+File to update:
+<app_name>/admin.py